maweiche/solai_sdk/README.md

 - Once the transaction is approved and confirmed the AI Image Generation begins
 - Upon completion of the AI Image Generation a new NFT (Token 2022) is created and sent directly to the User while simultaneously Burning their Placeholder NFT.

-For this API route example we broke this process down into two routes - `mint` and `finalize`.
+For this API route example we broke this process down into two routes:
+- `mint` - returns a base64 encoded transaction
+- `finalize` - returns a base64 encoded transaction

 The `mint` route returns a transaction to be signed by the user while the `finalize` returns a transaction signature since the admin wallet is paying for the nft transfer/creation after the AI Image Generation is complete.